The Power of Music for Focus: A Guide for Workplace Productivity

 Tips For Enhancing Office Productivity When Listening To Music

-• Keep Your Music Personal: this can be done by using headphones or earbuds.
+- Keep Your Music Personal: You can do this by using headphones or earbuds.
 It is advisable not to use laptop speakers or Bluetooth speakers.
-This way you are not interrupting people who want to work in silence.
+This way, you are not interrupting people who want to work in silence.

 Does Music Enhance Office Productivity

-To summarize it is very clear that music can have both good and bad connotations for work productivity.
+To summarize, it is very clear that music can have both good and bad connotations for work productivity.
 Much of it is determined by the person listening to the music, the type of music that is being played, and the scenario in which the music is being listened to.
-If you get this balance right the music will help your breeze through the next task, get it wrong and it will cause a distraction and inhibit your ability to focus to get the job done.
+If you get this balance right, the music will help you breeze through the next task, get it wrong, and it will cause a distraction and inhibit your ability to focus to get the job done.